ramadatta/CPgeneProfiler/README.md

 ##### **Step 3c: Finding cocarriage genes using `cocarriage()` command**

-`cocarriage()` commands finds if two or more CP genes exists in same contig or multiple contigs across all the input genome assemblies.
+`cocarriage()` command finds if two or more CP genes exists in same contig or multiple contigs across all the input genome assemblies.
 This function can be used only after running `filt_blast()`.
 By default parameters, CP Gene Coverage and Percentage Identity are set to 100% (cpgcov=100, cpgpident=100) and can be adjusted.

 ``` r
 cocarriage(cpgcov = 100, cpgpident = 100)